Regular price $18.95 CAD

 As many thousands of people, especially children, in Mexico and Central America continue to make the arduous journey to the US border in search of a better life, this is an important book that shows a young migrant’s perspective.

-Jairo Buitrago is a children’s book author who has collaborated with Rafael Yockteng on several picture books, including Jimmy the Greatest! (six starred reviews) and Two White Rabbits, available in Spanish as Dos conejos blancos (three starred reviews).
-They won the “A la Orilla del Viento” contest (Fondo de Cultura Económica de México) for the Spanish edition of Walk with Me, which was also named to IBBY’s Honor List.
-Their books have appeared on “Los mejores libros del año” (Venezuela’s Banco del Libro), Kirkus Best Books, the Horn Book Fanfare and in the White Ravens Catalogue.
-Jairo lives in Mexico.
+Jairo Buitrago is a children’s book author who has collaborated with Rafael Yockteng on several picture books, including Jimmy the Greatest! (six starred reviews), Two White Rabbits (three starred reviews) and Walk with Me (three starred reviews, Kirkus Prize shortlist).
+They won the “A la Orilla del Viento” contest for the Spanish edition of Walk with Me, which was also named to IBBY’s Honor List.
+Their books have also appeared on “Los mejores libros del año” (Venezuela’s Banco del Libro), Kirkus Best Books, the Horn Book Fanfare and in the White Ravens Catalogue.
+Jairo lives in Mexico City.

-Rafael Yockteng has illustrated many highly acclaimed children’s books, including Sopa de frijoles / Bean Soup by Jorge Argueta (USBBY Outstanding International Books), and Jimmy the Greatest! (which received six starred reviews) and Two White Rabbits (which received three starred reviews) by Jairo Buitrago.
-Together, Jairo Buitrago and Rafael Yockteng have won the “A la Orilla del Viento” contest (Fondo de Cultura Económica de México), and their books have been included in IBBY’s Honor List, “Los mejores libros del año” (Venezuela’s Banco del Libro), Kirkus Best Books, the Horn Book Fanfare and the White Ravens Catalogue.
-Rafael lives in Colombia.
+Rafael Yockteng has illustrated many highly acclaimed children’s books, including Sopa de frijoles / Bean Soup by Jorge Argueta (USBBY Outstanding International Books) and Jimmy the Greatest! (six starred reviews), Two White Rabbits (three starred reviews), Walk with Me (three starred reviews, Kirkus Prize shortlist) and On the Other Side of the Garden (three starred reviews) by Jairo Buitrago.
+Together, Jairo Buitrago and Rafael Yockteng have won the “A la Orilla del Viento” contest, and their books have been included on IBBY’s Honor List, “Los mejores libros del año” (Venezuela’s Banco del Libro), Kirkus Best Books, the Horn Book Fanfare and in the White Ravens Catalogue.
+Rafael lives in Bogotá.

 "This simple, yet poignant picture book beautifully illustrates the life of one migrating family. . . .
-An important and timely picture book."
-School Library Journal, STARRED REVIEW
+An important and timely picture book." — School Library Journal, STARRED REVIEW

 "A masterpiece of understatement.
-In leaving readers with much to wonder about, the book packs the most powerful of punches."
-Kirkus, STARRED REVIEW
+In leaving readers with much to wonder about, the book packs the most powerful of punches." — Kirkus, STARRED REVIEW

-"Hope and hardship coexist in this haunting look at refugees fleeing home in hopes of a safer, more secure life."
-Publishers Weekly, STARRED REVIEW
+"Hope and hardship coexist in this haunting look at refugees fleeing home in hopes of a safer, more secure life." — Publishers Weekly, STARRED REVIEW